johan-backstrom/data-cow/README.md

 So, should your fields always contain generated random values?
 For most use cases, completely random values are not what you want.
 Take the example of a credit card payment.
 You may for example want to test different credit card networks (visa, MC etc.) but for the particular test, the rest of the card information is not relevant.
-To handle this case, Data Cow has a concept called "boundary values".
+To handle this case, Data Cow has a concept called **boundary values**.
 By specifying one or more values in the information model before generating the data (boundary values), Data Cow will generate values consistent with those values.

 This is what makes Data Cow powerful.
 In most scenarios, your test code that generates the data only needs know about